 Insurers base costs on the level of risk presented by policyholders and their covered assets.
 For landlord insurance, some of the risk factors that an insurer will evaluate include:

-Location matters for landlord insurance cost because areas have different levels of risk.
+- Property location: Location matters for landlord insurance costs because areas have different levels of risk.
 If your rental property is in an area with lots of extreme weather or higher crime rates, the insurer may charge higher premiums because the likelihood of property damage is greater.

-With the rise of short-term rentals through platforms like Airbnb, insurers are increasingly likely to consider who you are renting to when setting rates for a policy.
-Generally speaking, long-term tenants are perceived to be more careful and responsible with the rental than short-term tenants, so the costs to insure a rental meant for long-term tenants will be lower.
+- Tenant type: With the rise of short-term rentals through platforms like Airbnb, insurers are increasingly likely to consider who you are renting to when setting rates for a policy.
+Generally speaking, long-term tenants are perceived to be more careful and responsible with their rental than short-term tenants, so the costs to insure a rental meant for long-term tenants will be lower.

 Landlord insurance is an expense that can produce major savings when something goes wrong with a rental, but many landlords understandably want to minimize their costs when shopping for insurance.